bakame-php/dice-roller/README.md

 **In the current package only modifiers and the `Cup` objects implement such interfaces.
 Dices do not.**

-The package comes bundle with the `Bakame\DiceRoller\Profiler\LogProfiler` which sends the traces to a PSR-3 compliant logger.
+The package comes bundle with the `Bakame\DiceRoller\LogProfiler` which sends the traces to a PSR-3 compliant logger.

 ### The LogProfiler